How does the commission process begin?

 The first step in the commission process is a conversation to discuss what type of work you’re looking for.
 You’re under no obligation to buy anything or sign anything during our initial conversation.
 The purpose of this conversation is to discuss your expectations and how your expectations fit with the type of artwork I create.
 Once we’ve agreed to move forward with a commissioned artwork and have agreed on an estimated size and theme, we’ll begin to determine the price and the timeframe for work to be completed.

 Do you require a deposit?

-Please note that a 25% up-front design fee is charged for all commission projects.
-When a client chooses to move forward with the design, the full amount of the design fee is applied toward the cost of the project.
-Should a client choose not to move forward with the design after receiving the initial design concept, the design fee is retained as compensation for my development time.
+A 25% up-front design fee is charged for all commission projects.
+Once you've decided to move forward with the design, the full amount of the design fee is applied toward the cost of the project.
+Should you choose not to move forward with the design after receiving the initial concept, the design fee is retained as compensation for my development time.

-Once a design has been agreed upon, I will require an additional 25% deposit and a $50 materials fee before production begins.
-Should a client refuse the finished artwork, the full 50% deposit and materials fee is retained to cover the cost of materials and time spent creating the artwork.
+Once a design has been agreed on, I require an additional 25% deposit and a $50 materials fee before I begin work.
+Should you refuse the finished artwork, the full 50% deposit and materials fee is retained to cover the cost of materials and time spent creating the artwork.

 How do you determine the price?

 I price my work using a formula that factors in the dimensions of the work, the costliness of the materials to be used, and the labor-intensity of the techniques and processes that will be employed in creating the work.